Low-T Quiz

 Is Testosterone Legal without a Prescription?

 No!
-In the United States, Testosterone is illegal to purchase or obtain without a prescription, as are all Anabolic Steroids which can be used for Performance Enhancement or Muscle Building.
+In the United States, Testosterone is illegal to purchase or obtain without a prescription, as are all Anabolic Steroids that can be used for Performance Enhancement or Muscle Building.
 The only way to legitimately purchase Testosterone is by visiting a doctor and being diagnosed with Testosterone Deficiency.

 What is the difference between Total Testosterone and Free Testosterone?